 St. Lukes Mews

-St. Lukes Mews is an adorable spot in London, tucked away in Notting Hill, that I’d consider one of the city’s cutest hidden gems.
-This road is another great place to visit while in the neighborhood, perhaps after stopping by the Portobello Road Market.
-The reason St. Lukes Mews is famous–apart from being a perfect spot for an Instagram photo–is that the pink house featured above appears in the 2003 film Love Actually.
+St. Lukes Mews is an adorable spot in London, tucked away in Notting Hill, and one of the city’s cutest hidden gems.
+This road is another excellent place to visit while in the neighborhood, perhaps after stopping by the Portobello Road Market.

 Westbourne Park Road